 Denali State Park.
 While the national park gets much of the attention, the best kept secret is that Denali State Park actually is a better experience.
 It's less crowded, the views of Denali and the Alaska Range are amazing, their is a world-class campground at Kesugi Ken and you can hike, kayak or take advantage of the amazing photography opportunities.

-Make every day Earth Day and get out end enjoy the Alaska State Parks.
+Make every day Earth Day and get out and enjoy the Alaska State Parks.